 What’s So Great About Poetry?

 A great poem captures essential truths about the human condition.
 Through the precise arrangement of a few carefully chosen words, the poet explores universal themes and attempts to encapsulate an aspect of human experience.
-Good poetry is relatable.
+Good poems are relatable.
 Writing it allows us to express ourselves to others, and reading it cultivates empathy and reminds us of what we have in common.
 Poetry reminds us of what it means to be human–to feel joy and pain, to laugh and to cry, to celebrate the wonders of life and to fear our mortality.
 In this way, it connects us to the people around us.

 Reading Poetry to Enhance a Funeral Service

-In a funeral setting, poetry reading can be a powerful ritual that honors the life of the loved one and strengthens the bonds between those who mourn.
+In a funeral setting, poetry reading can be a powerful ritual.
+It honors the life of the loved one and strengthens the bonds between those who mourn.
 Whether the poems chosen are mournful or inspirational and uplifting, they can serve as an opportunity to reflect on the life of the deceased.
 Funeral poems can help us search for meaning in the loss and can bring us into a state of contemplation.
 Poetry reading is a communal experience: it allows everybody who is present to share a profound moment together.

 Poetry can also be useful after the ceremony, in the weeks, months, even years after the loss of a loved one.
-Studies suggest that any form of reading can be therapeutic and poetry can be especially useful because of its contemplative, even spiritual, qualities.
+Studies suggest that any form of reading can be therapeutic and poems can be especially useful because of its contemplative, even spiritual, qualities.
 The grief journey is not linear.
 Long after the loved one has passed, sporadic periods of intense grief can crop up.
 During these difficult times, it might be useful to consider reading some poems.
 The poetryfoundation.org is a great place to start.

-Writing Your Own Poetry
+Writing Your Own Poems